The Role of the Unit Advancement Coordinator

 - Advise the Scout to attend the next Council or District Life to Eagle Seminar, when available.
 It is suggested that you attend as well.

-- Direct the Scout to the unit leader, or your Life to Eagle Coach/Mentor if applicable, to discuss their project ideas.
-Suggest the Scout find a project content expert to be their Project Coach.
+- Direct the Scout to the unit leader, or your Life to Eagle Advisor/Mentor if applicable, to discuss their project ideas.
+Suggest the Scout also find a project coach (a project coach is a registered adult who is very familiar with the Eagle Scout Service Project process and the workbook contents).

-- As a unit committee member, you should participate in review and approval of the Eagle Scout Service Project Proposal.
+- As a unit committee member, you should participate in the review and approval of the Eagle Scout Service Project Proposal.

 - Ensure that the Scout has all the necessary contact information completed on the Contact Information page of the Project Proposal.

-- The unit’s advancement coordinator must be sure all of the Eagle Candidate’s advancement records are submitted to the Council Service Center prior to the Scout handing in the Eagle Scout Rank Application, including the Contact Information page.
-You should ask the Registrar for an electronic copy of the Scout’s official record to confirm all advancements are recorded.
+- The unit’s advancement coordinator must be sure all the Eagle Candidate’s advancement records are submitted to the Council Service Center prior to the Scout handing in the Eagle Scout Rank Application, including the Contact Information page.
+You can ask the Registrar for an electronic copy of the Scout’s official record to confirm all advancements are recorded.

-- Decide who will chair the Eagle Board of Review after the District Advancement Chair contacts the unit.
-In most units, either the advancement coordinator or the unit committee chair will be the Eagle Board of Review Chair.
-A district advancement committee representative must attend the Eagle Board of Review, in a process oversight capacity representing the District.
+- Decide who will chair the Eagle board of review after the District Advancement Chair contacts the unit.
+In most units, either the advancement coordinator or the unit committee chair will be the Eagle board of review chair.
+A district advancement committee representative must attend the Eagle board of review, in a process oversight capacity representing the District.